RocketChat/handbook/operations/mobile_team_handbook.md

 There are three emails that we can use to communicate internally: `mobile@rocket.chat`, `ios@rocket.chat` and `android@rocket.chat`.
 If you want to communicate the whole team you can reach `team@rocket.chat`.

-It’s expected that you check your email at least once a day for new invitations,
+It’s expected that you check your email at least once a day for new invitations...

+RKS TODO: Write more information about how it works.

 ## Office Vibe